x-ray of a broken arm

 What If We Have a Prenup?

-In most cases, community property states divide assets so each spouse receives a fair and equitable share.
+In most cases, community property states aim to divide assets so each spouse receives a fair and equitable share.
 If there is a prenuptial agreement, the court may decide it is within its right to allow an uneven distribution of community property.

 If it considers a personal injury settlement a separate asset, and therefore not subject to division, this may affect liability for alimony and child support.